larsgehrke/mt/README.md

 + **diagram** An unversioned folder.
 By choosing to save the diagrams from test.py, this folder will be created automatically and all diagrams from the test run will be saved here.

 + **diagram_gpu** Not important, can be deleted.
-This folder was just used to access the diagrams from the server test run.
+This folder was just used to access the diagrams from the server.

-+ **model** The main implementation of the different variations of DISTANA are here.
++ **model** The different implementations of DISTANA are collected here.
+Each variation has its own subfolder.
+The facade defines the function signatures, every variation must implement and it selects the variation specified by the parameters at runtime. *abstract_evaluator* is a super class for different variations.
+Object-oriented programming (OOP) can be a curse or a blessing: OOP has of course many benefits, e.g. better readability, better maintainability, better expandability etc. but Python is a slow programming language and has no strong support of oop approaches.
+The outsourcing of code segments that are called per batch/sample or even per time step should be done as little as possible.
+For the management and analysis of different implementation variation, a super class can be a good choice.
+But if you want to optimize the speed of code execution, you should not use a superclass.

 + **qa** Quality assurance (qa).
 Folder for all unit tests.
 The execution of these unit tests should be selected by calling unit_test.py with the specific command line argument.